rdagumampan/yuniql-web/content/docs/bulk-import-csv-master-data.md

 toc = false
 +++

 Master data and lookup tables almost comes natural as part of every database provisioning process.
-With this, you may prepare them in CSV files and yuniql will inspect them and bulk load into tables bearing same name as the CSV file.
+To support this, you may prepare a series of CSV files in the version directory.
+When you call `yuniql run`, yuniql will discovers the CSV files and bulk load into tables bearing same name as the CSV file.
 The following example demonstrates how to do this.

 Install Yuniql CLI<br>
 [{{< ref "/docs/install-yuniql.md" >}}]({{< ref "/docs/install-yuniql.md" >}}).